 |School Highlight: 96% of Williams students are involved in at least one extracurricular activity.|

 Pomona College in Claremont, CA

-|School Highlight: Pomona College was the only school in the western region of the country to be ranked in the top five of U.S. News and World Report's best liberal arts colleges in 2015.|
+|School Highlight: Pomona College was the only school in the western region of the country to be ranked in the top seven of U.S. News & World Report's best liberal arts colleges for 2017.|

 Top Liberal Arts Colleges

-- The campus of Claremont McKenna College in Claremont, CA, includes 10 research centers and institutes covering topics like financial economics, human rights leadership, state and local government and the environment.
+- The campus of Claremont McKenna College in Claremont, CA, includes 10 research centers and institutes, covering topics like financial economics, human rights leadership, state and local government and the environment.

-|Colgate University||Students can develop a for-profit or non-profit entrepreneurial venture and receive guidance from faculty and other professionals through the university's Thought Into Action Student Incubator.
+- At Colgate University in Hamilton, NY, students can develop a for-profit or non-profit entrepreneurial venture and receive guidance from faculty and other professionals through the university's Thought Into Action Student Incubator.

-|Hamilton College||College's Oral Communication Center helps students improve their proficiency through courses, workshops, seminars and tutoring||Clinton, NY|
+- Hamilton College, which is located in Clinton, NY, has an Oral Communication Center that helps students improve their communication skills through workshops, seminars and tutoring.

-|Middlebury College||College has international schools in 16 countries, including China, India, Argentina, Spain, Germany and the United Kingdom.
+- Middlebury College in Middlebury, VT, has international schools in 17 countries, including China, India, Argentina, Spain, Germany and the United Kingdom.

-|Smith College||Women's college; students can take classes at institutions that are members of the Five College Consortium, which includes Amherst College, Hampshire College, Mount Holyoke College and the University of Massachusetts at Amherst (UMass).
+- Smith College, an all-women's school in Northampton, MA, allows students to take classes at any institution within the Five College Consortium, which includes Amherst College, Hampshire College, Mount Holyoke College and the University of Massachusetts at Amherst (UMass).

-- Located in Lexington, VA, Washington and Lee University offers more than 200, four-week immersion courses that provide intensive study in a broad range of topics.
+- Located in Lexington, VA, Washington and Lee University offers more than 200 four-week immersion courses that provide intensive studies in a broad range of topics.